Quanto tempo leva o tempo de entrega do protótipo rápido? Um guia completo para 2025

 1. Can I get a rapid prototype in less than 3 dias?

 Sim, but it depends on the design and method.
-Simple manual prototypes (Por exemplo, foam models) can be ready in 1–2 days, and some 3D printing services offer “24-hour rush” options for basic parts.
+Simple manual prototypes (por exemplo, foam models) can be ready in 1–2 days, and some 3D printing services offer “24-hour rush” options for basic parts.
 No entanto, rush orders may cost 50–100% more and may skip non-critical QC steps.

 Absolutamente.
-Post-processing steps like painting, polishing, or annealing add 1–3 days to your timeline.
+Post-processing steps like painting, polimento, or annealing add 1–3 days to your timeline.
 Por exemplo, a polished aluminum prototype will take 2 extra days compared to an unpolished one.
 Discuss post-processing needs with your manufacturer early to avoid delays.

 3. How can I reduce my rapid prototype lead time without cutting corners?

-Focus on three steps: 1) Share a complete, error-free 3D model (this eliminates design review delays); 2) Choose a material that’s easy to machine (Por exemplo, ABS instead of stainless steel) if it meets your test needs; 3) Work with a manufacturer that offers in-house design support—they can spot issues before production starts, saving days of rework.
+Focus on three steps: 1) Share a complete, error-free 3D model (this eliminates design review delays); 2) Choose a material that’s easy to machine (por exemplo, ABS instead of stainless steel) if it meets your test needs; 3) Work with a manufacturer that offers in-house design support—they can spot issues before production starts, saving days of rework.

 Role até o topo